wabwaber/Lunabotics-WPI-25/DOCUMENTATION.md

 # WPI Lunabotics MQP Code Documentation
 Hello and welcome to this document where the team will be updating the documentation as we go along.
-This document is structured with a table of contents that should have links to jump to the appropriate section making searching easy!
+This document is structured with a table of contents that should have links to jump to the appropriate section to make searching easy!

 [psst hey you,  markdown by default doesn't support tabs so you have to use 4 non-blank special characters (&nbsp; or use %20 as that is the unicode character) to get around it. also for the table of contents use lists for each section]: #